sanying123/documentation/getting-started/getting-started.md

 For more information, refer to [Installing the Microagent](../installing-the-microagent/installing-the-microagent.md) and  [Configuring the Microagent](../installing-the-microagent/jvm-based-environments/configuring-the-microagent.md).

+### Running the Microagent for .NET

-#Triggering Activity in the Application
+## Triggering Activity in the Application

 Once your application is running, you can trigger some activity or expose it to real traffic.
+Then open the [ShiftLeft Dashboard](https://www.shiftleft.io/dashboard) to see that activity.

 If you are using HelloShiftLeft, use the following script as an example: